 Turkey is known by many as a shopper’s paradise with rich variety of the craft mean that it is impossible to resist buying.
 Main shopping resorts are Fethiye, Bodrum, Marmaris, Antalya, Alanya, and Istanbul Grand Bazaar.

 Unlike a European country there is a great range of places in which to shop in Turkey, from modern boutiques to colourful bazaars and bustling markets.

 In virtually every instance, carpets, fine leather, precious jewelry, gold in particular are a better buy here in Turkey than they are in other parts of Europe.

 Most of the Turks you will meet — crew members, hotel and restaurant staff, shop-keepers will speak at least some English, and many will be fluent.
-German and French are also widely spoken in Turkey.
+German, French and Russian are also widely spoken in Turkey.